eso0531 — Organisation Release

 The next day, the delegation will visit the APEX base camp in Sequitor, near San Pedro, from where the telescope is operated, as well as the APEX site on the 5100m high Llano de Chajnantor.

 APEX is a collaboration between the Max-Planck-Institut für Radioastronomie (MPIfR), Onsala Space Observatory (OSO), and the European Southern Observatory (ESO).
 The telescope was designed and constructed by VERTEX Antennentechnik GmbH (Germany), under contract by MPIfR, and is based on a prototype antenna constructed for the ALMA project.
 Operation of APEX in Chile is entrusted to ESO.
 The First Light of APEX took place in July and is described in eso0522.
 The APEX web site is at http://www.apex-telescope.org/.
-The Press Release of the Max-Planck Society is available in English, German and Spanish.
+The Press Release of the Max-Planck Society is available in English and German.

 Max-Planck-Institute for Radioastronomy